 Each scene in your novel will have a certain level of emotional intensity.
 Most likely major scenes and scenes around the climax and disaster will have very high intensity, while minor scenes will have lower intensity.

 Your story should read like a roller-coaster, and the size of the ups and downs will depend on you.
 But the last thing you want is a flat lazy-river.
 Nobody wants to read that.
-Your novel needs to bring us up on a peak (which can be physical, emotional, mental, or spiritual) and then drop us back to a calmer road.
+Your novel needs to bring us up on a peak (which can be physical, emotional, mental, or spiritual) and then drop us back on a calmer road.
 And again, and again.

 This is what intensity is doing for your story.
 There are literally hundreds of graphs out there that show the intensity charts.
 Your story’s chart will be different as it depends on your story.
 But, here’s a peek at an example from the web: